vippsas/vipps-psp-api/vipps-psp-api.md

 ```

 In order to give the best possible payment experience, the Vipps PSP solution will begin supporting
-EMVCO token based token processing.
+EMVCO token based processing.

-The solution will function on a flow lever identical to it's current implementation, but the PSP
+The solution will function on a flow level identical to it's current implementation, but the PSP
 will have to support EMVCO token processing.
 The Vipps endpoints are, except for the version number, otherwise identical.

 This will result in a new MakePayment callback where the Encrypted card details are replaced with a token